Slender-billed vulture: Breeding

+Feeding

+The slender-billed vulture, like many vultures, feeds on carrion, or carcasses of dead mammals.
+This primarily consists of cattle and other kinds of livestock as well as the occasional human carcass.
+Beyond any preexisting carrion that it can find, these vultures will also scavenge for scraps in dumpsters and dump sites.
+They also appear to be quite social with other vultures, and has been spotted feeding in large groups also consisting of white-rumped vulture (Gyps bengalensis), and red-headed vultures (Sarcogyps calvus).

 Status and conservation

 This species has suffered a marked decline in its numbers in recent years.
 The population of this species and the Indian vulture declined by 97% overall and in India annual decline rates for both species averaged over 16% between 2000–2007.
+As the slender-billed vulture has also recently been identified as its own species, there is a struggle to correctly identify the correct vulture to include in the recorded counts of the species.
 Wild populations remain from northern and eastern India through southern Nepal and Bangladesh, with a small population in Burma.
 The only breeding colony in Southeast Asia is in the Steung Treng province of Cambodia.
 This colony is thought to number about 50–100 birds.
 The survival of the vultures in Cambodia may have been partly because diclofenac, which is poisonous to vultures, is not available there.
 The Royal Society for the Protection of Birds (RSPB) has placed the approximate number of slender-billed vultures living beyond confines at about 1,000 in 2009 and predictions estimate total extinction within the next decade amongst the wild population.

 The slender-billed vulture is a protected species listed on the appendix II list of CITES, because its numbers have declined rapidly.
 Its decline is largely due to the use of the non-steroidal anti-inflammatory drug (NSAID) diclofenac in working farm animals.
 Diclofenac is poisonous to vultures, causing kidney failure, and is being replaced by meloxicam (another NSAID), which is not toxic to vultures.
 The retail sale of Diclofenac is banned by law in India; however, Diclofenac is still acquired illegally and applied to livestock.
+In an effort to combat this, India has also limited the version of the drug for humans being sold in vials any larger than 3 mL in an attempt to discourage its illegal use on livestock, which would need a significantly higher dosage to show results.
+However, it appears that there has been no evidence of Diclofenac in Cambodia, which has placed an emphasis on the preservation of the small population that still exists there, as they are less likely to have issues with breeding due to the presence of the drug.